Mohamed F. Sweify

 • Represented a global telecom operator in institutional arbitrations totaling $1.3 billion.
 The case involved a breach of the interconnection agreement and equal treatment against a global mobile operator.

-• Represented a construction company in an institutional arbitration case, which centered around allegations of delays in executing a significant project in the steel and energy manufacturing sector.
+• Represented a construction company in an institutional arbitration involving allegations of delays in executing a significant project in the steel and energy manufacturing sector.

-• Successfully represented a hotel management company in an institutional arbitration concerning a breach of the exclusive management agreement.
+• Represented a hotel management company in an institutional arbitration concerning a breach of the exclusive management agreement.

 • Advised a Middle Eastern investor in a potential ICSID arbitration against a Middle Eastern country regarding a denial of justice claim based on termination of the investor’s “call option” shares by the host state.